 To add a new view window, select the View → Open new view or Window → Open new window menu item, or press the ‘v’ key.
 This shows the same view initially; in the new window you can then change the viewpoint or image (as described above).
 You can add multiple windows and close (delete) them in any order; PanGazer will keep running until you close all open windows.

-If an image is not a 360° panorama, you can fit the window shape to match that of the image by selecting the Window → Fit aspect ratio menu item; PanGazer will attempt to change the window shape (keeping the same window area and staying within the bounds of the screen) to match the aspect ratio of the image.
+If an image is not a 360° panorama (or is not being viewed as 360°), you can fit the window aspect ratio to match that of the source image by selecting the Window → Fit aspect ratio menu item; PanGazer will attempt to change the window shape (keeping the same window area and staying within the bounds of the screen) to match the aspect ratio of the image.
 Fit aspect ratio is also available on the pop-up menu.

 The window options (also under the Window menu item) let you change the appearance of the window.
 For example, to increase the amount of the window used for the image you can choose not to show the menu bar and/or title bar (the menu bar can be turned back on by right-clicking on the image to get a pop-up menu).